 Even experienced gardeners sometimes struggle with lettuce harvests.
 Here are a few pitfalls to watch for:

-• Skipping soil care: Repeated harvests can deplete nutrients — refresh soil with compost or light feeding.
+- Skipping soil care: Repeated harvests can deplete nutrients, so refresh soil with compost or light feeding.